chandlerc/blog/content/slides/2026-memory-safety-deep-3/_index.md

 {{% note %}}

 I want to be clear that when I compare Carbon to Rust and say it has greater expressivity, I'm not saying Rust has made a mistake in its safety model, or that we expect Carbon to be a replacement for Rust.
 Rust has a proven safety model that has been shown to work well across many classes of programs.
-Carbon aims to be complementary, targetting the specific use case of C++ migration, where gaining expressivity at a cost of more complexity and verbosity is a more worthwhile trade-off.
+Carbon aims to be complementary, targeting the specific use case of C++ migration, where gaining expressivity at a cost of more complexity and verbosity is a more worthwhile trade-off.

 {{% /note %}}